barondra/AHMDB/README.md

 # AHMDB
 Anomalous Human Motion DataBase (AHMDB)

-This is compilation of videos named as AHMDB as used in our experiments of our paper [?]
+This is compilation of videos namely AHMDB as used in our experiments of our paper [?]